Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/transform/transform_control/transform_orientations.rst

 ..
 TODO/Review: {{review|Need to change and explain the behavior of the transform orientation.
-   It is toggled between the chosen orientation and the global orientation when transformations are made by shortcuts}} .
+   It is toggled between the chosen orientation and the global orientation when transformations are made by shortcuts}}.

 **********************
 Transform Orientations